Rotisserie Prime Rib Roast

 • Two hours before cooking time take the roast out of the refrigerator and leave in the plastic wrap and let the meat come to room temperature.

-• Spindle the roast, secure it inside the Showtime Rotisserie, and cook 17 minutes per pound for a medium rare 5 pound roast.
-(In this case, 1 hour and 25 minutes).
+• Spindle the roast, secure it inside the Showtime Rotisserie, and cook 18 minutes per pound for a medium, 15 minutes per pound for medium-rare, or 12 minutes per pound for rare.
+See note below.

 • Slice and serve with steakhouse sides.